 Measure and Cut the Tongue and Groove Boards

-On a level, flat surface such as a driveway or garage floor, lay out the three 6-inch-wide boards so that two of the boards are parallel to each other and are 5 feet apart.
-The third board should be parallel to the two other boards and exactly in the middle.
+On a level, flat surface, such as a driveway or garage floor, lay out the three 1x6 boards.
+Two of the boards should be parallel to each other and 5 feet apart.
+And the third board should be parallel to the other two and exactly in the middle of them.

-Lay the cut tongue and groove boards on top of those three boards.
-Gently tap one board's tongue into the groove of its neighboring board until you have completed all of them.
+Next, lay the tongue and groove boards on top of the three boards.
+Gently tap one board's tongue into the groove of its neighboring board until you have put together all of them.
 This process might disarrange the 1x6 boards underneath.
 If that's the case, keep the tongue and groove boards in place while you readjust the lower boards to their original positions.

 Attach the Tongue and Groove Boards

-Nail the tongue and groove boards to the 1x6 horizontal brace boards underneath with the 7/8-inch exterior screws.
+Attach the tongue and groove boards to the 1x6 horizontal brace boards underneath with the 7/8-inch exterior screws.
 Pre-drill holes for the screws to eliminate splitting.
-Keep a close eye on those lower boards so that they do not move out of position from your nailing.
+Keep a close eye on those lower boards, so they don't move out of position as you work.

-Carefully flip the gate over.
-Lay the remaining 6-inch-wide cedar board diagonally across the horizontal braces.
-Temporarily nail the diagonal board in place to secure it.
-Leave the nail heads exposed for easier removal.
+Carefully flip over the gate.
+Lay the remaining 1x6 cedar board diagonally across the horizontal braces.
+Temporarily screw the diagonal board in place to secure it.

-Lay the straight edge over the diagonal brace, staying parallel with the lines of the horizontal braces.
+Lay your straight edge ruler over this diagonal brace, staying parallel with the lines of the horizontal braces.
 Make six pencil marks on the diagonal brace parallel to the top and bottom of each horizontal brace.

 Remove the temporary screws.
-Then, cut the diagonal brace with the miter saw at those six marks.
+Then, cut the diagonal brace with your miter saw at those six marks.
 Three cut pieces will eventually be discarded (the two ends and the middle), leaving two cut pieces that you will use as the diagonal brace.

-Run a line of carpenter's glue on the back side of the two diagonal braces.
-Press the braces in place on the gate in between the horizontal braces.
-Weigh down the two glued boards with cinder blocks, rocks, or anything sufficiently heavy.
-Let dry for about two hours.
+Run a line of carpenter's glue on the back side of the two diagonal brace pieces.
+Then, press the pieces in place on the gate in between the horizontal braces.
+Weigh down the two glued pieces with cinder blocks, rocks, or anything sufficiently heavy.
+Let the glue dry for about two hours.

 Mount the Gate

-Set the gate in place in the doorway, supported by scrap cedar pieces to provide about 1/2 inch of clearance at the bottom.
-Leave about 1/4 inches of distance on the hinge side of the gate.
+Set the gate in place on your fence, and support it with scrap cedar pieces to provide about 1/2 inch of clearance at the bottom.
+Leave about 1/4 inch of distance on the hinge side of the gate.
 It's helpful to have an assistant hold the gate in place at this point.

-Using the cordless drill and the hinges' included screws, screw the hinges in place at the top, middle, and bottom of the gate and to the gate frame.
-Check to make sure that the gate swings properly.
+Using the cordless drill and the screws included with the hinges, screw the hinges in place at the top, middle, and bottom of the gate and to the gate frame.
+Check to make sure the gate swings properly.
 If necessary, adjust the hinges to level, tighten, or loosen the gate.

 Mount the Latches

-Using the cordless drill and the latches' included screws, screw the top and bottom slide (barrel) bolts in place on the top and bottom of the gate.
+Using the cordless drill and the screws included with the latches, screw the slide latches in place on the top and bottom of the gate.
 Screw their receiving sections on the gate frame.
 Then, mount the flip latch in a similar fashion at the center of the gate.